 We do not promote any products.
 We analyze the sector.
 And we do so from a specific position: that of those who build Solo2, a point-to-point communication tool.
 Our point of view is not neutral, but it is declared.

 No pop-ups.
 No ads.
 No third-party resources.
-Only an anonymous visitor counter self-hosted on our European servers, and the essential JavaScript for you to choose between light or dark themes.
+Just a self-hosted anonymous visit counter on our European servers, and the essential JavaScript —written or supervised by us— so that you can choose a language and a light or dark theme.
+Your preference is stored on your own device; it never reaches us.

 -